angular-gantt/angular-gantt/docs/configuration/data.md

       height: "..." // Height of the row (Optional).
       color: "..." , // Color of the task in HEX format (Optional).
       classes: <Array|String> // Array or String of class names which should be applied to the task.
 See ng-class documentation for details (Optional).
+      content: "...", // Content used in labels (Optional).
       tasks: [] // Array containing <Task> tasks to add in this row.
     }